Multi-vendor: Admin experience

 The store administrator creates and manages the categories in which vendor users place their products (Catalog > Categories).
 (Unless given the permission to manage the entire store’s product catalog, vendor users do not have access to category management).

 The store administrator has capabilities for the management of product classes and attributes.
+They can:

 - create product classes for vendors to use or let vendors create their own product classes;